klei1984/max/save.md

 | 22 | Flash Point | Barren **Desert** world |
 | 23 | Bottleneck | Barren **Desert** world |

 ***mission_index***: Index of the mission.
 This field determines the victory and loss conditions of training missions, campaign games and single player scenarios or stand alone missions.
-The rules are hardcoded by the game executable.
+The rules are hard coded by the game executable.
 Valid indices start from 1 as 0 means generic custom game rules apply.
 See *[victory conditions](#cross_ref02)* section.

 ***team_name***: Array of null terminated strings.
 Each player's name.
 Order of teams: red, green, blue, gray.
 Note that the size of the strings are limited to 30 bytes including the delimiter so special care must be taken for UTF-8 encoded grapheme clusters.